Yord/shargs/README.md

   errs: [],
   args: {
     _: [],
-    question: "What is the meaning of Life, the Universe, and Everything?",
+    answer: 42,
-    answer: 42
+    question: 'What is the meaning of Life, the Universe, and Everything?'
   }
 }
 ```